 The Takeaway

-There are many ways to build equity in a home, providing a resource that can be tapped when a financial need arises.
-Often this resource is tapped into by means of a loan secured by the home, though, which can present a risk of losing the home if the loan is not repaid.
+There are many ways to build equity in a home.
+Different strategies include making a large down payment or extra monthly mortgage payments, refinancing to a shorter term, renovating your home, or waiting for home values in your area to rise.
+Whatever your strategy, home equity can provide you with a valuable resource that can be used when a financial need arises.
+Often this resource is tapped into by means of a loan that is secured by the home.
+However, this means if the loan is not repaid, a homeowner could lose their home.

 SoFi Loan Products